-You’ve recently came across a peculiar type of file with a .bak extension and you know you are supposed to restore it in order to get the data.This article will show you what to do in the case you have such a file and you need to open it to access the information.
+You’ve recently come across a peculiar type of file with a .bak extension and you know you are supposed to restore it in order to get the data.This article will show you what to do in case you have such a file and you need to open it to access the information.

 What is a .bak file?

-Most common .bak files nowadays are database backups of SQL Server databases, but there are still other programs (like SqlBak) that might create files with this extension.
+The most common .bak files nowadays are database backups of SQL Server databases, but there are still other programs (like SqlBak) that might create files with this extension.
 You can find a more detailed list here.

 Because this extension is used for backup files of any type there is no standardized format for creating .bak files, thus each program that creates .bak files can decide on how to format them.

 This also means that unlike other types of files, like .zip or .rar which have a standard after which they are created and how they are un-archived, there is no standard program for extracting/importing information from a .bak file.

 But there is still good news, as you don’t need to download a special program to view the contents of a .bak file, but the bad news is that there is a high chance that you will have to open each .bak file differently.